KarlaaPLM/rbims_hydrocarbon/README.md

 1. Download the repository
 2. Download the files from the "Functional annotation" directories and place them in the root of the “rbims_hydrocarbon-main” directory
 3. Create an R project inside the root of the “rbims_hydrocarbon-main” directory
-4. Run or knit the file “rbims hydroacarbon case study.rmd”
+4. Run or knit the file “rbims hydrocarbon case study.rmd”
 5. Check the "results" new directory and explore the figures and tables